Fair Clustering with Minimum Representation Constraints: Scaling MiniReL: Two-Stage Decomposition

 \section{Scaling MiniReL: Two-Stage Decomposition}

-The main computational bottleneck of the MiniReL algorithm is solving the FMRA problem, which simultaneously selects which groups are $\alpha$-represented in which clusters (i.e., set $y_{gk}$ variables) and assigns data points to clusters in a way that satisfies said constraints (i.e. sets $z_{ik}$ variables).
-It is a computationally demanding problem to solve in practice both due to its scale (i.e., as the number of binary variables scales with the number of data points), symmetry, and its use of big-M constraints (i.e., that lead to weak linear relaxations \citep{conforti2014integer}).
-To alleviate these computational challenges, we introduce a heuristic two-stage decomposition scheme that separates setting the $y$ variables and $z$ variables into two sequential problems.
+The main computational bottleneck in the MiniReL algorithm is solving the FMRA problem, which jointly determines which groups are $\alpha$-represented in which clusters (i.e., setting $y_{gk}$ variables) and assigns data points to clusters to satisfy MR-fairness constraints (i.e., setting $z_{ik}$ variables).
+This is a computationally demanding problem due to its scale (there is a $K$ binary variables for each data point), as well as the inherent symmetry in the problem formulation, and the use of big-M constraints (that lead to weak linear relaxations \citep{conforti2014integer}).
+To address these challenges, we introduce a heuristic two-stage decomposition scheme that decouples the selection of the $y$ and $z$ variables into two sequential problems.

-The first stage problem, which we call the \textit{\firststage ~(\fsabbrvx)}, sets the $y_{gk}$ variables.
-The second stage problem, which we call the \textit{\secondstage (\ssabbrvx)}, sets the $z_{ik}$ variables.
-One approach to solve the first-stage problem \fsabbrv is to solve the FMRA problem with relaxed $z$ variables (i.e., problem \eqref{obj:mip}-\eqref{const:locations} with fixed centers, $y_{gk}$ binary and $z_{ik} \in [0,1]$).
-This dramatically reduces the number of binary variables (relaxing $nK$ binary variables), making the problem much faster to solve than FMRA in practice.
-While this approach does not guarantee the feasibility of an \textit{integral} second-stage solution, in Section \ref{sec:flow} we show that this fractional assignment can be rounded to an integer assignment with only small violation to the fairness constraints.
-In Section \ref{sec:prefix} we present an alternative heuristic approach to find a solution to the first-stage problem in polynomial time without the accompanying feasible fractional assignment of data points.
+The first stage problem, which we call the \textit{\firststage (\fsabbrvx)}, determines which groups are $\alpha$-represented in which clusters (the $y_{gk}$ variables).
+The second stage problem, which we call the \textit{\secondstage (\ssabbrvx)}, assigns data points to clusters consistent with the first stage decisions (the $z_{ik}$ variables).
+One approach to solve the first-stage problem \fsabbrv is to relax the FMRA problem by allowing $z$ variables to take fractional values (i.e., problem \eqref{obj:mip}-\eqref{const:locations} with fixed centers, $y_{gk}$ binary and $z_{ik} \in [0,1]$).
+This significantly reduces the number of binary variables, making the problem much faster to solve than the FMRA problem in practice.
+While this approach does not guarantee a feasible second-stage solution, in Section \ref{sec:flow}, we show that the fractional first stage solution can be rounded to an integer solution with only small violation to the fairness constraints.
+In Section \ref{sec:prefix} we also present a heuristic to solve the first-stage problem.

-The second stage problem (\ssabbrvx) is akin to solving the FMRA problem with a fixed set of $y_{gk}$ variables.
-This removes the need for the $y$ variables and the associated big-M constraints in the model formulation and breaks symmetry in the IP (i.e., removes permutations of feasible cluster assignments), dramatically improving the computation time.
+As the $y_{gk}$ variables are fixed in the second stage problem (\ssabbrvx), the big-M constraints \eqref{const:feas_dominance} are not needed.
+Furthermore, this also breaks symmetry in the IP (i.e., removes permutations of feasible cluster assignments), dramatically improving the computation time.
 However, despite this simplification, the following result shows that the second-stage problem is still NP-Hard.